35 Different Types of Drinking Glasses & Their Uses

 These were originally designed to serve a special drink called the Zombie.
 They have a very upscale and classy appearance thanks to their tall and thin appearance with straight lines and increased opacity as you move to the bottom.

 They aren't always frosted, and even when clear their sleek 7 inches of height shows the beauty of the 13.5 ounces of beverage within it.
 They're taller than most other types of drinking glasses, giving off a special air of uniqueness.
+You can frost your own glass if you want, too.

 Similar to the Zombie, the Sling is also tall and thin but more tapered at the bottom, terminating in a food that is almost equal in diameter to the mouth of the glass.
 You'll see these used when serving Long Island Ice Tea.